-The Board comprises the Executive Director of the Institute; the Dean of the College of Agricultural, Consumer and Environmental Sciences (ACES) at UIUC; the Dean of the College of Engineering at UIUC; the Director of the National Center for Supercomputing Applications (NCSA) at UIUC; the Directors of the Illinois Department of Natural Resources, Illinois Department of Commerce and Economic Opportunity, Illinois Department of Transportation, and the Illinois Environmental Protection Agency, or their representatives; and several at-large members who represent the broad spectrum of clients served by the research of the Institute's Divisions.
+The Board comprises the PRI Executive Director; the deans of the University of Illinois College of Engineering, College of Liberal Arts and Sciences, and College of Agricultural, Consumer and Environmental Sciences; the director of the National Center for Supercomputing Applications (NCSA); the directors of the Illinois Department of Agriculture, Illinois Department of Natural Resources, Illinois Department of Commerce and Economic Opportunity, Illinois Department of Transportation, and the Illinois Environmental Protection Agency, or their representatives; and several at-large members who represent major constituent groups, business, industry, or local government representatives who routinely use PRI science.

 The membership of the board represents technical expertise from among the following disciplines: animal biology, archaeology, chemistry, engineering, policy research, environmental science, geology, atmospheric sciences, plant biology, urban planning, and water resources.